In Kubernetes, a

 podTemplate section of an Elastic resource specification.

-By default, the Elastisearch container is run as root and its entrypoint is responsible to run the Elasticsearch process with the
+In versions of Elasticsearch before 8.0.0, the Elastisearch container is run as root and its entrypoint is responsible to run the Elasticsearch process with the

 elasticsearch user (defined with ID 1000).
 In the background, ECK uses an